 The Trans-Alaskan Pipeline starts at Pump Station 1, in Prudhoe Bay.
 The pipeline was completed in 1977 at a cost of $8 billion.
-It is 48" in diameter and 800 miles long, connecting the entirety of the output of the oil fields of the North Slope, to the port at Valdez, and the marketplace.
-The capacity of the pipe is around two million barrels per day.
-With an estimated 10 billion barrels of crude (approximately 80% of which has now been extracted), the oilfields of the North Slope are the largest in North America.
+It is 48" in diameter and 800 miles long, connecting the entirety of the output of the oil fields of the North Slope to the port at Valdez, and thus ultimately to the marketplace.
+The peak flow capacity of the pipe is around two million barrels per day, although throughput has diminished dramatically since the peak production days of the 1980's.
+With an estimated 13 billion barrels of recoverable crude (over 80% of which has now been extracted), the oilfields of the North Slope remain the largest conventional (i.e. non-shale fromation) fields in North America.
 Deadhorse is the town supporting the oil fields.

 Alaska Pipeline Origin